Skip to main content Skip to footer

 Reasons for overpayment

-Overpayment of an NHS Pension can happen for a number of reasons.
+Overpayment of an NHS Pension can happen for a few reasons.

 • surviving spouse or partner